Raid at Cabanatuan: Trek to American lines

 By 22:00, the Rangers and ex-POWs arrived at Platero, where they rested for half an hour.
 A radio message was sent and received by Sixth Army at 23:00 that the mission had been a success, and that they were returning with the rescued prisoners to American lines.
 After a headcount, it was discovered that POW Edwin Rose, a deaf British soldier, was missing.
 Mucci dictated that none of the Rangers could be spared to search for him, so he sent several guerrillas to do so in the morning.
 It was later learned that Rose had fallen asleep in the latrine before the attack.
 Rose woke early the next morning, and realized the other prisoners were gone and that he was left behind.
 Nevertheless, he took the time to shave and put on his best clothes that he had been saving for the day he would be rescued.
 He walked out of the prison camp, thinking that he would soon be found and led to freedom.
 Sure enough, Rose was found by passing guerrillas.
 Arrangements were made for a tank destroyer unit to pick him up and transport him to a hospital.

 In a makeshift hospital at Platero, Scout Alfonso and Ranger Fisher were quickly put into surgery.
-The shrapnel was removed from Alfonso's abdomen, and he was expected to recover if returned to American lines.
-Fisher's shrapnel was also removed, but with limited supplies and widespread damage to both his stomach and intestines, it was decided more extensive surgery would need to be completed in an American hospital.
-Mucci ordered that an airstrip be built in a field next to Platero so that a plane could airlift him to American lines.
-Some Scouts and freed prisoners stayed behind to construct the airstrip.
+The fragment was removed from Alfonso's abdomen, and he was expected to recover if returned to American lines.
+Fisher's fragment was also removed, but with limited supplies and widespread damage to both his stomach and intestines, it was decided more extensive surgery would need to be completed in an American hospital.

 As the group left Platero at 22:30 to trek back towards American lines, Pajota and his guerrillas continually sought out local villagers to provide additional carabao carts to transport the weakened prisoners.
 The majority of the prisoners had little or no clothing and shoes, and it became increasingly difficult for them to walk.
 When the group reached Balincarin, they had accumulated nearly 50 carts.
 Despite the convenience of using the carts, the carabao traveled at a sluggish pace, only 2 mph, which greatly reduced the speed of the return trip.
 By the time the group reached American lines, 106 carts were being used.

 In addition to the tired former prisoners and civilians, the majority of the Rangers had only slept for five to six hours over the past three days.
 The soldiers frequently had hallucinations or fell asleep as they marched.
 Benzedrine was distributed by the medics to keep the Rangers active during the long march.
 One Ranger commented on the effect of the drug: "It felt like your eyes were popped open.
 You couldn't have closed them if you wanted to.
 One pill was all I ever took—it was all I ever needed."